150th ANNIVERSARy OF OUR DIOCESE!

-Two history books to celebrate the 150th anniversary of the Catholic Diocese of Wilmington will soon be available in our parish.
-Both books will be available for purchase in the Hall after Mass on the weekends of November 10th – 11th and November 17th – 18th.
+Two history books to celebrate the 150th anniversary of the Catholic Diocese of Wilmington are available in the parish office.

 1. Rejoicing in the Lord is a hard-cover, 336-page, full-color, glossy 10 inch by 10 inch book that features histories and photographs of all Catholic churches in Delaware and Maryland’s Eastern Shore, biographies of all nine Wilmington bishops, with important ministries and events highlighted.
 Costs $40 each.